csiro-wsn/tutedocs/OS/OS.2-First_Program.md

 ## 1.0 Motivation

 The following tutorial will focus on developing your own very first Zephyr application.
-This invloves, setting up an appropriate directory structure and necessary configuration files.
+This involves, setting up an appropriate directory structure and necessary configuration files.

 ## 1.1 Hardware Required